rkulla/dotfiles/README.md

   - On my 5k iMac, change it to 3.0
   - On my 4k monitor, change it to 1.99
   - If it doesn't look amazing, I may have to fiddle with the numbers but it WILL work, so don't give up!
+  - It also increases the size of the bookmarks and the status bar.
+Use Cmd+- to shrink web pages